Tech-at-DU/ACS-2941-1-Eng-Careers-Comm-Interview/Lessons/03-Problem-Solving-Strategies.md

 *For whoever is teaching — students can skip to Overview.*

-- This lesson is planning-heavy and light on live role-play by design (see Overview) — resist the urge to add more talk-time; the Silent Pseudocode Handoff depends on students staying quiet during the implementation step.
+- This lesson is planning-heavy and light on live role-play (see Overview) — resist the urge to add more talk-time; the Silent Pseudocode Handoff depends on students staying quiet during the implementation step.
-- Split the room roughly in half before Activity 2 (Silent Pseudocode Handoff) — half gets Problem 3, half gets Problem 4.
+- Split the room in half before Activity 2 (Silent Pseudocode Handoff) — half gets Problem 3, half gets Problem 4.
 - Pre-assign partners for Activity 3 (two rounds: Problem 2, then whichever of 3/4 they didn't already do).
 - Have the Peer Interview Rubric ([Sample_Rubric.md](../Assignments/Sample_Rubric.md)) ready for Activity 3's second round — submits via the [Peer Interview Rubric form](https://forms.gle/m8j2nLWB3HbgnGGx9) (interviewer) and [Self-Assessment form](https://forms.gle/6cWUACVPmBtaY4jV8) (interviewee).
 - Exit Tickets submit to the [Exit Ticket form](https://forms.gle/hLLsHySp2BT7qXAZ7).

 ## Overview: A Different Kind of Practice (10 min)

 Lessons 1 and 2 drilled *how you talk about* a solution — restate, clarify, assumptions, think out loud.
-Today shifts to *how you build one*: simplify the problem, find a pattern, plan before you code, check your work after.
-Same interview, different half of the skill.
-The activities today are shaped differently on purpose — less live role-play, more planning-on-paper — because that's the part this strategy actually lives in.
+Today shifts to *how you build a solution*: simplify the problem, find a pattern, plan before you code, check your work after.
+Same interview, different skill.
+The activities today are shaped differently — less live role-play, more planning-on-paper.

 ## Learning Outcomes

-By the end of this session, you will be able to describe and practice each of the problem-solving setps of the technical interview process:
+By the end of this session, you will be able to describe and practice each of the problem-solving steps of the technical interview process:

 1. Generate reasonable test inputs
 1. Understand & solve the problem